faizilham/faizilham.github.io/_drafts/making-budget-pascal-compiler.md

 2. Value stack, a region of the memory that stores complex type values.
 3. Call frame stack, a region of the memory that stores base address of the value stack for that call and subroutine id.

-Consider the following pascal program:
+Consider the following Pascal program:
 ```pascal
 program test;
     type SmallStr = string[9];